AnietieJohnson/POWERBI-CHALLENGE-WITH-DUCKDB/README.md

 2. Loaded the files into PowerQuery Editor for cleaning:
 - Corrected data types for each column
 - Renamed column headings for clarity and consistency
-- The two datasets were merged using a common column **Name**  using Left join.
+- The two datasets were merged ON a common column **"Name"**,  using Left join.
 ## Visualizations

 ### Question 1: Nationality Distribution